pyth-network/pyth-crosschain/target_chains/solana/README.md

 Receiving a price update from Pythnet involves two steps:

 - First, verifying the VAA i.e. verifying the Wormhole guardians' signatures on the accumulator root that contains all the price updates for a given Pythnet slot.
-This happens in the Wormhole receiver contract (Note: this contract is in the Wormhole monorepo, we're currently using this branch https://github.com/guibescos/wormhole/tree/variable-sigs).
 - Second, verifying the price update by providing an inclusion proof that proves the price update is part of the accumulator root that was verified in the first step.
-This happens in the Pyth receiver contract.

-The Pyth receiver program:

-- verifies that the VAA has been verified by the Wormhole program (through the owner of the account that contains the VAA, the anchor discriminator and the field `verified_signatures`).
-- checks that the VAA was emitted by the right data source
-- checks the inclusion proof is valid
-- posts the price update to a `PriceUpdateV1` account
+# Implementation

+This contract offers two ways to post a price update from Pythnet onto Solana:

+- `post_updates` allows you to do it in 2 transactions but checks all the Wormhole guardian signatures.
+It relies on the Wormhole contract to verify the signatures.
+- `post_updates_atomic` allows you to do it in 1 transaction but only partially checks the Wormhole guardian signatures (5 signatures seems like the best it can currently do).
+It relies on a guardian set account from the Wormhole contract to check the signatures against the guardian keys.

+`post_updates` is also a more efficient way to post updates if you're looking to post data for many different price feeds at a single point in time.
+This is because it persists a verified encoded VAA, so guardian signatures will only get checked once.
+Then that single posted VAA can be used to prove the price update for all price feeds for that given point in time.

 # Devnet deployment